Español

 Chemo can also affect the blood-forming cells of the bone marrow, which can lead to:

 These side effects usually go away after treatment is finished.
-While you are in treatment, tell your cancer care team about any side effects you are having.
+While you are in treatment, tell your cancer care team about any side effects that you are having.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 Some chemo drugs may have long-term or even permanent side effects:

-Other drugs can have other side effects, so ask your doctor what side effects to expect from the drugs that you will receive.
 Most side effects improve once treatment is stopped, but some can last a long time and may never go away completely.

 For more general information about how chemotherapy is used to treat cancer, see Chemotherapy.